Although we do not suggest changing people's 15Five reviewers during an active cycle, we understand it might sometimes be necessary.

 - Upward review changes:

 - If a reviewer is changed DURING a review cycle, the participant will not be asked to submit an upward review of their new reviewer.
 If an upward review has already been submitted of the previous reviewer, it will be removed from the participant's view, but not completely deleted.
 If the participant has not submitted an upward review of their previous reviewer, the upward review option will simply be removed from their view and no upward review will be due for either reviewer.
-Reason being, this participant does not have sufficient evidence to write a fair upward review of someone who just became their reviewer.
+The reason being, this participant does not have sufficient evidence to write a fair upward review of someone who just became their reviewer.